Coolshanlan/Face-Scorer/README.md

 ## How to install

 ### Install dlib on windows
-Don't use pip install dlib or conda
+Don't use pip or conda to install dlib

 1. download whl file in https://pypi.org/simple/dlib/
 2. pip install `whl file path`

 ### Install Face Recognition
-You should install lib first
+You should install dlib first

 and type `pip install face_recognition` in cmd